deepfx/netlens/README.md

 `BUG :(` since last architecture update:

 * Unfortunately, to make `Class` and `Channel` visualization work, we overhauled how images get parameterized and optimized.
-This worked for the interpretability stuff, but messed up some part of the style transfer (*possibly normalization, fourier ladida, decorrelation...*) -- very sad and hard to debug
+This worked for the interpretability stuff, but messed up some part of the style transfer (*possibly normalization, fourier ladida, decorrelation...*) -- very sad and hard to debug.
+You can get the best results if you run style transfer notebook from earlier Netlens versions.

 ## Install